sghost13/gh-aws-deploy-oidc/README.md

 ## Deployment

-This project uses GitHub Actions for deployment.
+This project uses Github Actions for deployment.
 The workflow is defined in `.github/workflows/cdk-deploy.yml`.
 It is triggered manually, on push to the main branch, or on pull requests to the main branch.

 ## Built With